cowprotocol/docs/docs/cow-protocol/concepts/introduction/benefits.md

 # Overall Benefits (USPs)

-CoW Protocol has a wide range of benefits, both technical and functional:- Fully permissionless Meta DEX Aggregator on which anyone can trade any tokens and build integrations
+CoW Protocol has a wide range of benefits, both technical and functional:

+* Fully permissionless Meta DEX Aggregator on which anyone can trade any tokens and build integrations
 * First implementation (2nd iteration) of batch auctions promoting fair uniform clearing prices
 * Protection from MEV, including frontrunning and sandwich attacks;
 * Access to vast liquidity: